SnoozingSimian/GPT3-dataset-creator/README.md

 # GPT3-dataset-creator
-Small GUI application for easy creation of OpenAI GPT3 datasets
+Small GUI application for easy creation of OpenAI GPT3 datasets.

 Can be used to create `.json` datasets which can be directly used by the finetuning cli tool from OpenAI to create `prompts` and `completions`.